gregmuellegger/gsoc2011-stuff/proposal.rst

 That's it so far with the proposal.
 In the following I will go a bit into the timeline that I have in mind for the implementation.

+1st week: Starting to layout the documentation.
+The form tag syntax based on discussions from the mailing list should already be finalized.

-1st week: Examing what unittests are available for the current form rendering and making sure they are stable for testing backwards compatibility during the project.
+2nd week: Examing what unittests are available for the current form rendering and making sure they are stable for testing backwards compatibility during the project.

+3rd week: I will attend DjangoCon EU, hopefully giving a talk about the revised form rendering and collecting more feedback in an open space.

-2nd week: Converting the current layouts into template based renderers, ensuring backwards compatibility.
+4th week: Converting the current layouts into template based renderers, ensuring backwards compatibility.

 Goal: no HTML should be left now in the python source.

-3rd week: I will attend DjangoCon EU
+5th week: Mainly working on documentation and integrating the very last changes based on discussions from DjangoCon EU.

+Goal: All public APIs should be stable.

-4th week: Starting to write tests and implementing the {% form %} tag to be able to emulate all the rendering that is currently possible.
+6th week: Starting to write tests and implementing the {% form %} tag to be able to emulate all the rendering that is currently possible.

-5th week: Implementing the necessary rendering modifiers like "fields" (limiting the form to some selected fields) and the API for chrome.
+7th week: Implementing the necessary rendering modifiers like "fields", "layout" etc. and the API for chrome.

-6th week: Building the registry that is necessary to register your own rendering modifiers and chrome.

-7th week: Taking care of the media handling.
+8th week: Implementing the ``{% formmedia %}`` tag.

 Goal: Project should be feature complete.

+9th - 11th week:
+* Validating backwards compatibility for the ``{% formmedia %}`` parsing implementation with thirdparty modules (see Media section).
-8th week: Converting the admin to use the new form rendering and providing hooks for applying chrome to some fields.
+* Converting the admin to use the new form rendering.

-9th week: Integrating lessons learned from the admin especially in the sense of making it easy to package chrome with a reusable app.
+* Integrating lessons learned from the admin.
+* Bugfixes and regression tests for problems that occur when working with the admin.

 Goal: Code should be ready to be used in sample projects

-10th & 11th week: Documentation and bugfixes

-12th week: Finalizing
+12th week: Finalizing, bugfixes and tweaking the documentation.

 Unfortunatelly university is running in germany during the time that I will work on the project.
 However based on my experience with last years of